 It’s tempting to just try and research, analyze, and speculate on what the developers "out there" in the market might want, focusing on the aspects that are highly visible, even if ultimately less important.

-Instead, Orion Health has chosen to become the first customers of its APIs so that we can come to intimately understand what our customers need in order to solve real-life problems.
+Instead, our organization has chosen to become the first customers of its APIs so that we can come to intimately understand what you need in order to solve real-life problems.
 We’re “eating our own dog food,” as they say.

-We are keenly conscious of the challenges that many of our customers and partners face, because we face many of the same ones ourselves—the rapid pace of change, the proliferation of data sources, the need to break down data silos, and having to do more with less for better outcomes.
+We are keenly conscious of the challenges that many of you face, because we face many of the same challenges ourselves—the rapid pace of change, the proliferation of data sources, the need to break down data silos, and having to do more with less for better outcomes.
 So when we promote APIs and FHIR as ways to meet these challenges, we are doing so because we've embraced these for ourselves, and therefore know through experience how effective they can be.

 Through building mobile and other front-end products that consume data via APIs, we’re discovering what types of data are most frequently used in which situations, and therefore require different types of access optimization; the types of complex queries that different use cases call for; the combinations of authentication and authorization mechanisms that might be required; how privacy and consent comes into play at the API level; the API documentation and FAQs developers need to understand how to use the APIs; the various quirks of the evolving FHIR standard—the list goes on.
 By using these APIs in real-life software development, we have accelerated essential learnings that no amount of desktop research could’ve given us.

 Most recently, several of our early adopters managed to build working prototypes against our APIs in a matter of weeks.
 This was a great result that proved to us how APIs can vastly lower the cost of integrations.
 This will encourage more developers to build innovative solutions more easily and quickly than ever before, that unlock the power of healthcare data to improve patient outcomes.